cbrownstein-lambda/lambda-docs-mkdocs/docs/education/linux-usage/using-the-nvidia-bug-report.log-file-to-troubleshoot-your-system.md

 ### Check the systemd journal for errors

 To check the `systemd` journal, either search for `journalctl` entries in the log file or run the `journalctl` command.
-You should see output similar to the following:&#x20;
+You should see output similar to the
+following:

 ```bash
 Aug 28 19:18:40 lambda-node jupyter[897]: [W 2024-08-28 19:18:40.342 ServerApp] ServerApp.token config is deprecated in 2.0.
 Use IdentityProvider.token.